charliecalvert/CloudNotes/Assignments/CodeAcademy01.md

 - [The Learn JavaScript course][tljc]
 - Complete at least 25% of the skill.

+Several students have pointed out that Code Academy has create a new course called [Introduction to JavaScript][ijs].
+I should perhaps change my links to point to that course, but for now I'm going to stick with **Learn JavaScript**.
+For now, completing either course will fulfill the requirements of this assignment.

 ## Looking Ahead

 We'll keep progressing through Code Academy on a weekly basis, doing about fifteen percent of both skills each week.
 Therefore our proposed weekly progress looks like this, where each week we do a new part: